zth/rescript-relay/reason-relay-documentation/docs/subscriptions.md

 let environment = ReasonRelay.Environment.make(~network, ~store, ());
 ```

-Subscriptions in ReasonRelay are defined using the `[%relay.subscription]` extension node.
+Subscriptions in ReasonRelay are defined using the `[%relay]` extension node.
 The following example shows how to define and start a subscription with ReasonRelay.

 Lets imagine we have the following schema: